 Knowledge of the company and what they do

-It’s a golden tick box for any job you go for; not just professional services firms!
-Recruiters want to see that you know exactly what the firm does: the industries they work with, the revenue they make, big deals they’ve been working on recently…the whole shebang.
+It’s a golden tick box for any job you go for, not just professional services firms!
+Recruiters want to see that you know exactly what the firm does: the industries they work with, the revenue they make, and big deals they’ve been working on recently.
 You should be able to pepper your answers to questions with some relevant examples of the things you’ve found out.
 Don’t forget to find out about competitors too, and know your reasons for choosing one professional services firm over the other.

 Pretty much all graduate roles with professional services firms will require you to have a head for numbers.
 You’ll have to pass numerical reasoning tests to meet their standards.
 It’s probably a good idea to be sure you’re comfortable with working with numbers ahead of applying, or else you could be in for a bit of an uphill struggle.